-- (4) The conditions are that- - (a) the activity must comply with the general conditions on natural inland wetland activities in regulation 55; and - (b) the activity must not result in the formation of new pathways, boardwalks, or other accessways; and - (c) if the activity is vegetation clearance, earthworks, or land disturbance, the activity must not-
+- (4) The conditions are that- - (a) the activity must comply with the general conditions on natural inland wetland activities in regulation 55; and - (b) the activity must not result in the formation of new pathways, board-walks, or other accessways; and - (c) if the activity is vegetation clearance, earthworks, or land disturbance, the activity must not-

-- (i) occur over a single area within the natural inland wetland that is more than 10 m; or - (ii) occur over a total area within the natural inland wetland that is more than 100 m; and - (d) if the activity is a discharge of water, it must not be a restricted discretionary activity as described in regulation 41(3A). - (5) However, the conditions in subclause (4)(c) do not apply if the earthworks or land disturbance is for planting.
+- (ii) occur over a total area within the natural inland wetland that is more than 100 m; and - (d) if the activity is a discharge of water, it must not be a restricted discretionary activity as described in regulation 41(3A). - (5) However, the conditions in subclause (4)(c) do not apply if the earthworks or land disturbance is for planting.